PROSPECT RIDGE PROJECT

 Exploration Licence EL5/2016 covering the Arthur River and Lyons River magnesite deposits (“Project”) in north-west Tasmania was granted in September 2016.
 Geoscience Australia’s website notes that the Arthur-Lyons River area now covered by EL5/2016 contains the third largest inventory of magnesite Economic Demonstrated Resources (EDR) in Australia (refer www.ga.gov.au).

 Magnesite is the primary source of magnesia (MgO), which is mainly used in agriculture, mineral processing, paper manufacture and refractory industries.
 Magnesia is also used to produce magnesium (Mg), a light metal widely used in the aerospace, automotive and electronics industries.
-Both magnesite and magesium are included on the EU’s latest list of 20 critical materials.
+Magnesium is included on the latest list of critical minerals both the USA and the EU.

-Jindalee recently reported a JORC 2012 compliant inferred resource of 25Mt @ 42.4% MgO, for the Arthur River deposit and an Exploration Target Range (ETR) for the Lyons River deposit, both at a 40% MgO cut-off.
+Jindalee has a JORC 2012 compliant inferred resource of 25Mt @ 42.4% MgO, for the Arthur River deposit and an Exploration Target Range (ETR) for the Lyons River deposit, both at a 40% MgO cut-off.

 Prospect Ridge Project – Location Plan & Simplified Geology